 During the regular 2019-20 television season, NBC launched only seven new TV shows and five of them were cancelled.
 Due to the COVID-19 pandemic, the 2020-21 season will be unlike any other in history.
 Which TV shows will be cancelled or renewed this time?
 Stay tuned.

-NBC shows this season (so far): American Ninja Warrior, The Blacklist, Chicago Fire, Chicago Med, Chicago PD, Connecting…, Dateline NBC, Ellen’s Game of Games, Good Girls, Kenan, Law & Order: SVU, Law & Order: Organized Crime, Manifest, Mr. Mayor, New Amsterdam, Nurses, Superstore, This Is Us, Transplant, The Voice, The Wall, Weakest Link, Young Rock, and Zoey’s Extraordinary Playlist.
+NBC shows this season (so far): American Ninja Warrior, The Blacklist, Capital One College Bowl, Chicago Fire, Chicago Med, Chicago PD, Connecting…, Dateline NBC, Debris, Ellen’s Game of Games, Good Girls, Kenan, Law & Order: SVU, Law & Order: Organized Crime, Manifest, Mr. Mayor, New Amsterdam, Nurses, Superstore, This Is Us, Transplant, The Voice, The Wall, Weakest Link, Young Rock, and Zoey’s Extraordinary Playlist.

 There’s lots of data that NBC execs look at when deciding whether to renew or cancel a TV series but the ratings are typically the biggest piece.
 Here’s how the network’s shows are doing.